lerna/lerna/README.md

 ## How it works

+There are 2 modes when working with Lerna.

+### Fixed/Locked mode (default)

-Lerna projects operate on a single version line.
+Fixed mode Lerna projects operate on a single version line.
 The version is kept in the `lerna.json` file at the root of your project under the `version` key.
 When you run `lerna publish`, if a module has been updated since the last time a release was made, it will be updated to the new version you're releasing.
 This means that you only publish a new version of a package when you need to.

-> **Note:** Depending on the project you might want to run this in
-> `--independent` mode (where each package is separately versioned), also described in more detail [below](https://github.com/lerna/lerna/blob/master/README.md#--independent--i).
+This is the mode that [Babel](https://github.com/babel/babel) is currently using.
+Use this if you want to automatically tie all package versions together.
+One issue with this approach is that a major change in any package will result in all packages having a new major version.

+### Independent mode (`--independent`)

+Independent mode Lerna projects allows maintainers to increment package versions independently of each other.
+Each time you publish, you will get a prompt for each package that has changed to specify if it's a patch, minor, major or custom change.

+Independent mode allows you to more specifically update versions for each package and makes sense for a group of components.
+Combining this mode with something like [semantic-release](https://github.com/semantic-release/semantic-release) would make it less painful.
+(There is work on this already at [atlassian/lerna-semantic-release](https://github.com/atlassian/lerna-semantic-release).

+> The `version` key in `lerna.json` is ignored in independent mode.

 ## Commands